Exanthiax/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

 commands:
   activation: [ ] # Commands to run when the booster is activated.
   expiry: [ ] # Commands to run when the booster expires.
+  increment: [ ] # Commands to run when the booster is incremented (i.e. another one is activated whilst one is already active).

 messages:
   activation: # Broadcast message when the booster is activated.